 Dealing with natural gas vehicles is different to dealing with conventional vehicles.
-However, any dangers can, so to speak, be appropriately brought under control when knowledge of their special features is available.
+However, any dangers can be controlled appropriately and to the same extent if the special points to note are known.

 The gas tanks in current Volkswagen models can be made of steel or of carbon fibres.